tmiddlet2666/coherence-playground/monitoring/README.md

 3. Maven 3.8.x
 4. The Coherence CLI installed and on the PATH
 5. Clone of this repository using `git clone https://github.com/tmiddlet2666/coherence-playground.git`

+> Note: Make sure java and mvn are in your PATH.

 Open a terminal and change to the directory `monitoring`

 ## Setup